WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 - Dropping ears (farther back)

-ARF, why would your dog be sad or depressed?
-There could be a range of possibilities.
-If you recently adopted him, he could be missing his previous family and companions (human, canine, or both).
-Or if there is a recent addition to the family (e.g. a new dog, baby) or a sudden change in your schedule, your dog may react if you’re not giving him the same amount of attention as before.
-Again, this is a question you need to ask yourself.
-However, before you jump to the conclusion that your dog keeps wanting to go in the crate due to sadness, be sure to have a veterinarian rule out any health issues first.
+ARF, but why would your dog be sad or depressed?
+He’s in the best home ever, right?
+Despite being in a “good” home (which can be subjective), there could still be a range of PAWsibilities why your dog feels sad or depressed.
+For instance, if you recently adopted him, he could be missing his previous family and companions (including human, canine, or feline).
+Or he could just be confused and overwhelmed by everything that has happened to him.
+If there is a recent addition to the family (e.g. a new dog, cat, human baby, or human adult) or a sudden change in your schedule, your dog may react if you’re not giving him the same amount of attention as before.

 #5 Your Dog has Experienced Recent Changes